Austin-Holdheide/searxng-ai-summary-plugin/README.md

 ### Prerequisites

 - Docker Desktop installed and running
-- LM Studio (or any OpenAI-compatible API) running and accessible
+- LM Studio (or any OpenAI-compatible API) running on your network
-- A model loaded in LM Studio
+- At least one model loaded and ready

-### Step 1 — Clone or download the files
+### Step 1 — Get the files

-Make sure your folder looks exactly like this:
+Your folder must look exactly like this:

 ```
 your-folder/